 - The conditions (pay, duties, hours) at your current job change

-- You start paying for job-related expenses
+- If you start paying for job-related expenses

 It is important to report these changes as they happen without delay.
 Failing to do so can cause you to lose your disability benefits.
 Remember, if you lose your job, SSA will reinstate your full disability benefits under some circumstances.

-SSA may deny your disability claim.
-However, you can appeal your case.
-As stated from the SSA, you have 60 days to appeal.
-So, it is important to get your paperwork in as soon as possible.
-If SSA rejects your appeal, you may feel that there is nothing you can do about your case.
-However, SSA’s decision is not always final.
-So, if you receive a denial on your claim, you may still have legal options.
+If the SSA rejects your appeal, you may feel that there is nothing you can do.
+However, even the SSA’s decision at this stage is not always final.
+If you receive a denial on your claim, you may still have legal options.

-- Submit all documents to SSA or the insurer
+- Submit all documents to SSA or the insurer before any deadlines

 - Communicate with all parties on your behalf

-- Handle your entire case from start to finish
+- Handle your entire case from start to finish and answer your questions